Prospective Guest Editors should submit a written proposal to the Co-editors via email that incorporates the following elements:

-Guest editors will be responsible for publicising the call for papers and for generating submissions for the special issue.
-It is expected that a special issue will include an introductory essay written by the editor and normally at least six contributed papers.
-The introductory paper will be subject to an independent LHT editorial review by the co-editors.
+Guest Editors will be responsible for publicising the call for papers and generating submissions for the special issue.
+It is expected that a special issue will include Guest Editorial written by the Guest Editors and normally at least six contributed papers.
+The Guest Editorial will normally be subject to review by the co-editors.

-The guest editors will also be actively involved in all stages of the review process in terms of identifying and inviting reviewers and making preliminary decisions on submissions.
+The Guest Editors is responsible for all stages of the review process to identify and invite reviewers and make preliminary decisions on submissions, though the Co-Editors may also initially screen the submitted papers.
 The review process will be managed online through the ScholarOne Manuscripts system.

-In order to prevent any perception of conflicts of interest, it is LHT’s policy that Guest Editors cannot submit to their special issue as authors or co-authors of papers beyond the introductory article.
+To prevent any perception of conflicts of interest, it is LHT’s policy that the review process of the submissions from Guest Editors (as authors or co-authors) will be handled by the Co-Editors.